 The development process for the science Dynamic Learning Maps® (DLM®) assessment system took a different approach than the English language arts and mathematics DLM assessment programs in that the science project began with the creation of the Essential Elements (EEs) for science without a contiguous map development process.
 The DLM EEs for science are specific statements of knowledge and skills linked to the grade-span expectations identified in the Next Generation Science Standards (NGSS) and the Framework for K-12 Science Education (National Research Council, 2012) and represent the most frequently assessed alternate standards in the initial group of seven states interested in DLM science.
 As such, this set of EEs addresses a small number of science standards, representing a breadth, but not depth, of coverage across the entire standards framework.
 (Note: NGSS codes are used to provide a general education link to the DLM EEs.)
 The purpose of the DLM EEs is to build a bridge from the content in the Framework for K-12 Science Education to academic expectations for students with the most significant cognitive disabilities.

-This version of the EEs provides content for science assessments for the first phase of the project.
-In the second phase of the project, the DLM Science Consortium intends to develop a learning map model based on research about how students learn science content and engage in scientific and engineering practices.
-Revisions will be made when the science map project is complete, at which time we anticipate the EEs will be aligned to the map, with revisions and additions as appropriate.
+In future development work, the DLM Science Consortium intends to develop a learning map model based on research about how students learn science content and engage in scientific and engineering practices.
+We anticipate the EEs will be aligned to the map, with revisions and additions as appropriate.
 DLM science member states will be given 1-2 years' notice of revised EEs, so educators can adjust their instruction before new assessments are delivered.